ernestbonnah/ernestbonnah.github.io/_pages/side-projects.md

 ---
 {% include base_path %}

-I'm learning web scraping in Python.
+I've been learning web scraping in Python.
 You can find samples of my work on this page.

 {% for post in site.side-projects reversed %}
   {% include archive-single.html %}